aalto-trafficsense/regular-routes-devops/README.markdown

     * `$ cd /opt/regularroutes-cookbooks/cookbooks`
     * `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json`
     * If the script concludes without fatal errors, the server should be up and running.
+    * _Note: The current installation scripts have major issues with Chef v.
+13. Please check problems and solutions below._
 1. *IF* waypoint generation was done on another server, restore the information from that database:
     * Transfer `my_waypoints.tar.gz` to the intended TrafficSense server e.g. with scp.
     * Unpack: `gunzip my_waypoints.tar.gz`